Appenninica MTB Stage Race 2021 Rules and Regulations

 All participants must be over 19 years and under 70 years of age.

-Only pre-registered teams will be able to participate in the race.
+Only pre-registered participants will be able to take part in the race.

-All teams must report to the registration office, set-up in the venue of the prologue, at the time that will be announced by the organizers on the website of the event.
+All participants must report to the accreditation office, set-up in the venue of the 1st stage or prologue, at the time that will be announced by the organizers on the website of the event.

-In addition to the overall ranking, category rankings will also be established.
+In addition to the overall ranking, category rankings will also be established as follows:

 - SOLO Man